Update to Modern C++

 - The new language features in modern C++

-- How to program idiomatically in modern C++
+- How to write multi-threaded code in modern C++

-- Some knowledge of C++ at Intermediate level (inheritance, STL, etc)
+- Knowledge of C++ at Intermediate level (inheritance, STL, etc)

 This course is intended for C++ developers who wish to update and refresh their C++ skills, especially those who have been using other languages for several years.
 You will learn about the new language features, how they make programming in C++ less painful and more productive, and how to use them idiomatically,